peter-winter/constexpr-parser/readme.md

     )
 ```

-The first rule ```list(number)``` indicates that the ```list``` nonterminal can be parsed using a single ```number``` regex terminal.
+The first rule ```list(number)``` indicates that the ```list``` nonterm can be parsed using a single ```number``` regex term.

 The second rule uses what's know as a left recurrence.
 In other words, a ```list``` can be parsed as a ```list``` followed by a ```,``` and a ```number```.

 **Functors**

-The functors are any callables that can accept the exact number of arguments as there are symbols in the right side.
+The functors are any callables that can accept the exact number of arguments as there are symbols on the right side and return a value type of the left side nonterm.
-Each of the functor arguments need to accept a value of a **value type** of the nth right side symbol and return a value type of the left side nonterminal.
+Each of the functor arguments need to accept a value of a **value type** of the nth right side symbol.

 So in the case of the first ```to_int``` functor, it is required to accept a value type of ```regex_term``` and return an ```int```.

 The second functor is a lambda which accepts 3 arguments: an ```int``` for the ```list```, a ```char``` for the ```,``` and and whatever is passed as
 a value type for the ```regex_term```.

 >Note: Functors are called in a way that allows taking advantage of move semantics, so defining it's arguments as a move reference is encouraged.

-**Value types for terminals**
+**Value types for terms**

-Terminals unlike nonterminals which have their value types defined in advance
+Terms unlike nonterms which have their value types defined in advance
 have their value types predefined to either a ```term_value<char>``` for a ```char_term```, and a ```term_value<std::string_view>```
 for both ```regex_term``` and ```string_term```.